 Salt and sludge can easily get into the car’s underbody.
 This can damage the gas tank, mufflers and other mettalic parts of your car.
 Head out to an automated car wash and opt for an underbody washing option.
 Better yet, have it steam cleaned.

 If you are looking for a great way to protect your car from road salt, then you must consider waxing.
 This will act as a barrier against salt and debris.
 The best way to do it is to apply a good coat of wax in the fall then follow up with a mid-winter application.

 To keep salt and snow away from your car’s interior during the winter, get winter floor mats.
 These contain rubber trenches that trap both the salt and melted snow and prevent carpet damage.

-Cold weather car care is very important to lengthen the life and maintain the beauty of your prized possession.
-Professional detailing can help you to prepare your car for the intense weather.
+Winter car care is very important to lengthen the life and maintain the beauty of your prized possession.
+Professional detailing services can help you to prepare your car for the intense weather.